t3-oss/create-t3-app/www/src/pages/en/introduction.md

 ## T3 Axioms

 We'll be frank - this is an _opinionated project_.
-We share a handful of core beliefs around building and we treat them as the basis for our decisions.
+We share a handful of core beliefs around the building and we treat them as the basis for our decisions.

 ### Solve Problems